-Minimal Mitigation Moderate Mitigation Substantial Mitigation A Employees encouraged to use sanitizing wipes, gloves, or PPE when in contact with filling station pumps.
+Minimal Mitigation Moderate Mitigation Substantial Mitigation Employees encouraged to use sanitizing wipes, gloves, or PPE when in contact with filling station pumps.
 Individuals in high-risk categories encouraged to use face covering.
-A A Travel to/from work allowed by personal vehicle.
+Travel to/from work allowed by personal vehicle.
 Public transportation services open but under social distancing, enhanced cleaning, and face covering restrictions and requirements for use.
 Telework arrangements are encouraged minimizing work-related travel.
-A A Only by essential workers in essential industries by personal or employer-provided vehicle with limitations on persons in the vehicle.
+Only by essential workers in essential industries by personal or employer-provided vehicle with limitations on persons in the vehicle.
+All customer related travel is restricted and teleworking is used as a substitute.
 Public transportation is shut down.
 Extended telework arrangements are implemented wherever possible.

 Employers will need to consider that travel, even over short distances, on a frequent, daily basis, such as a daily commute, increases risk for community spread.
 There are several mitigation actions that employers can encourage and take which enable return to work for all Hoosiers.
 Employers will also need to take into consideration the mode of transportation for the substantive portion of their workforce.
-This guideline is aimed at workforces who travel to work by their own means of transportation whether that be private (such as personal car/truck) or public (such has bus/taxi).
+This guideline is aimed at workforces who travel to work by their own means of transportation whether that be private (such as personal car/truck) or public (such has bus/taxi), and for those employers with sales and service employees who travel to customer locations as the primary means by which to do business.

-Employers should encourage their employees to take measures to protect themselves using face coverings, frequent cleaning and disinfecting of surfaces in personal vehicles and to pay attention to how they interact at refueling stations with respect to disinfecting after touching surfaces such as fuel pumps.
+Employers should encourage their employees to take measures to protect themselves using face coverings, frequent cleaning and disinfecting of surfaces in personal vehicles, and to pay attention to how they interact at refueling stations with respect to disinfecting after touching surfaces such as fuel pumps.

 Employers should reduce the risk to their employees by enabling and requiring teleworking arrangements particularly in the initial phases of the return-to-work process.
 Only the critical few whose job function can only be performed on-site should be brought back to the workplace during initial stages of all restarts.
 Support functions should continue to work remote from their homes through teleworking arrangements.
 Further, because demand is likely to be lower for many operations in the early stages of return to work, employers will need to only bring back enough employees at any one time to sustainably meet demand.
 The key to successful travel to work is to retain layers of mitigation while slowly increasing the number and frequency of daily employees traveling to work.